codeOfRobin/try-swift-talk/try!Swift.md

 # 🤔

 ^ Problem with this approach is, you have to **think**.
 THINKING.
 IS.
 HARD.
-There’s a reason why most talks about testing in conferences have like 40 year old grizzled devs - it takes experience (and lots of it) to write testable code well.
+There’s a reason why most talks about testing in conferences have like super experienced grizzled old devs - it takes experience (and lots of it) to write testable code well.

+^ Let's try an alternative using Rx

 ---

-# Subjects

-^ We’re using an Rx data structure called a subject.
-These act as both observers **and** observables.
-So, you can send events *TO* them, and all their subscribers receive their events.
-They’re like radios.
-Lots of people can broadcast on the same frequency, and anyone listening in, gets everything they’re saying.
-(Let's not talk about threading just yet, cos it makes things complicated).
-The best part about them is that you can use _only_ the observable bits using the `asObservable()` function

 ![inline](RxAvatar.png)